-- Try mixing sliced cucumbers, tomatoes and feta cheese for a Greek style side dish
+- Try mixing sliced cucumbers, tomatoes, and feta cheese for a Greek-style side dish

 - Jazz up your water by adding mint leaves and cucumber for a refreshing treat

-- Slice cucumbers into thick slices and dip them in your favorite hummus.
+- Slice cucumbers into thick slices and dip them in your favorite hummus

 Potential health risks of consuming cucumber

-Cucumbers are high on the pesticide residue list of produce that the EWG suggests that you buy organic to ensure a lower risk of pesticide exposure.
+Cucumbers are high on the pesticide residue list.
+The EWG suggest that you buy organic to ensure a lower risk of pesticide exposure.
 If you can't afford organic, don't fret; the nutritional benefit of eating conventionally grown (non-organic) produce far outweighs the risk of not eating produce at all.

 It is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
 It is better to eat a diet with a variety than to concentrate on individual foods as the key to good health.